Generalizing Liquid Democracy to multi-agent delegation: A Voting Weight Measure and Equilibrium Analysis: Preliminaries and main ideas

 \subsection{Preliminaries}

 Let $N = \{1,...,n\}$ be the set of agents.
-Each agent $i$ expresses to whom they want to delegate their voting weight, and the fraction they want to delegate, through the delegation profile $x_i \in X$, with $X := \{ x \in \mathbb{R}^{n}_{\geq 0} : \sum_k x_k = 1\}$.
+Each agent $i$ expresses to whom they want to delegate their voting weight, and the fraction they want to delegate, through the delegation weighting $x_i \in X$, with $X := \{ x \in \mathbb{R}^{n}_{\geq 0} : \sum_k x_k = 1\}$.
 Here $x_{ij}$ represents the fraction of voting weight that the agent $i$ wants to delegate to agent $j$.
-We define the matrix $P:= (x_1|...|x_n) \in \mathbb{R}^{n \times n}$ with the delegation profiles as columns, and we call it delegation matrix.
-Clearly $P$ is a (left)stochastic matrix (since $\sum_{i}P_{ij} = 1$), with the delegation profile of agent $j$ stored in its $j$-th column.
+We define the matrix $P:= (x_1|...|x_n) \in \mathbb{R}^{n \times n}$ with the delegation weightings as columns, and we call it delegation matrix.
+Clearly $P$ is a (left)stochastic matrix (since $\sum_{j}P_{ji} = 1$), with the delegation weighting of agent $i$ stored in its $i$-th column.
 We denote by $\mathcal{P}^n\subset \mathbb R^{n\times n }$ the set of all possible delegation matrices.
-Note that while the delegation profiles from set X and delegation matrices from $\mathcal P^n$, are strongly related, it is convenient to treat these two concepts separately, especially in Section \ref{sec:nash}, where delegation profiles represent agents' strategies.
+Note that while the delegation weightings from set X and delegation matrices from $\mathcal P^n$, are strongly related, it is convenient to treat these two concepts separately, especially in Section \ref{sec:nash}, where delegation weightings represent agents' strategies.

 Given $i$ and $j \in N$, we say that there is a delegation path between $i$ and $j$ if there is a strictly positive sequence $(x_{ik_1},x_{k_1k_2},...,x_{k_{q-1} k_{q}},x_{k_qj})$ with $k_1,...,k_q \in N$.
 Given a vector $v \in \R^n$, we define the matrix $diag(v) \in \R^{n \times n}$ as $diag_{ii}(v) := v_i$ for all $1 \leq i \leq n$, and $diag_{ij}(v) := 0$ for all $i \not = j$.
 As is common in packages designed for numerical methods, if $A \in \R^{n \times n}$, we define $diag(A) \in \R^{n}$ as $diag_i(A) := A_{ii}$ for all $1 \leq i \leq n$.
 Unless specified otherwise, throughout this paper vectors will always be regarded as column vectors.